ptytb/ritmom/README.md

 It's for learning languages.
 Creates audio tracks from:

 - Your **Google Translate favorites** list.
 Feeds word and phrase pairs from.
 - Plain text file with foreign word list.
-Offline dictionaries are used for translation.
+Offline dictionaries are used for translation (WordNet, GoldenDict, Lingoes).

 The idea is to use a sequence